-Much of authentic Christian living is rooted in availability to others, to live in such a way as to embody hospitality.
+Much of authentic living is rooted in availability to others, to live in such a way as to embody hospitality.
 This availability implies a willingness to give others of our time, attention, affirmation, and resources – to be available to others through participation in their lives and genuine concern for them.

-Availability accepts the challenge to live as church without walls, living openly in a way that our convictions can be seen, challenged, and questioned.
+Availability accepts the challenge to live without walls, living openly in a way that our convictions can be seen, challenged, and questioned.
 Integrity implies that who we are religiously, is who we are simply and fully.
 This involves building friendships and authentic community outside our comfort zones and is motivated by authentic care and friendship.